SOFIAcastillo/Playbook/README.md

 ### How does this whole thing work? (yes, the universe)

-You start off by mapping your people, projects, tools, in order to share this information in a transparent and friendly way for everyone in the team to see.
+You start off by mapping your people, projects, tools, into the format, which allows the information to present itself as transparent and friendly for everyone in the team to see.
+You can use the given fields or you can create your own, this is truly just a way of providing a structure that you can adapt to your own needs.

-Once you have the information, you can use it as you please!
+Once you have the information mapped, you can use it as you please!

-You can evaluate each file with your team.
+- You can evaluate each file with your team.

-You can use it as a database for your business.
+- You can use it as a database for your business.

-You can question if there's something that needs to be fixed.
+- You can question if there's something that needs to be fixed.

-You can sell the information for Bitcoins.
+- You can sell the information for Bitcoins.

-Anything!
+- Anything!

 ---